Volkswagen gets a charge out of its electric Microbus concept

 Though it remains to be seen whether the I.D.
 Buzz will make it to production in much the same shape as its conceptualized form, its specs are impressive.
 VW says the EV offers 270 miles of range, produces 369 horsepower via a twin-motor powertrain that provides all-wheel-drive capability, can sprint to from 0 to 60 mph in 5.0 seconds, and can charge 80 percent of its 111 kwh battery in just 30 minutes on a Combined Charging System (CCS).
 A CCS is a type of fast-charging system that is gaining acceptance.

 Volkswagen I.D.
-Buzz Concept
+Buzz concept, 2017 Detroit auto show

 Volkswagen I.D.
-Buzz ConceptEnlarge Photo
+Buzz concept, 2017 Detroit auto showEnlarge Photo

 Volkswagen’s designers have more than reimagined the original microbus design, they’ve imbued the I.D.
 Buzz with adaptive aesthetics.
 When parked, it looks as if the car’s LED “eyes” are closed.
 When unlocked, VW logos illuminate, 360-degree ambient lighting is triggered, and the eyes open.
 When driving, the headlights adopt a more “dynamic” light signature.
 Short overhangs, numerous windows, a V-shaped front fascia, and boxy figure honor the I.D.
 Buzz’s ancestor, but slender LED headlights and taillights, 22-inch wheels, and integrated bumpers are new cues.